gdt050579/AppCUI-rs/README.md

     let mut a = App::new().build()?;
     // add a new window (of type CounterWindow) to the application a.add_window(CounterWindow::new());
-    // Run AppCUI framework (this wil start the window loop and messaage passing) a.run();
+    // Run AppCUI framework (this will start the window loop and message passing) a.run();
     Ok(())
 }